-Telecommuters are a relatively large percentage of the workforce: 11.16% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in El Dorado Hills telecommute to their jobs.
+Overall, about 20.97% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, El Dorado Hills is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, El Dorado Hills really has some of the features that families look for when choosing a good community to raise children.
 Is El Dorado Hills perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-El Dorado Hills is a somewhat ethnically-diverse town.
+El Dorado Hills is a very ethnically-diverse town.
 The people who call El Dorado Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of El Dorado Hills residents report their race to be White, followed by Asian.
-Important ancestries of people in El Dorado Hills include English, Irish, Italian, and Polish.
+Important ancestries of people in El Dorado Hills include German, Irish, English, Italian, and European.

 The most common language spoken in El Dorado Hills is English.
-Other important languages spoken here include Persian and Spanish.
+Other important languages spoken here include Spanish and Langs. of India.